GangYang2012/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 ### Conclusion

 Well, this is how "Password Hashing Tool" application has been developed with MVVM design pattern.
 This is one of the ways implementing MVVM design pattern in a project.
-Different people use different way implementing the MVVM design pattern.
-If you _google_ around, there are a lot of resources about the implementation of MVVM design pattern available online, from the basic or simpler version to the advanced, larga-scale development.
+Different developer might use different way of implementing the MVVM design pattern.
+If you _google_ around, there are a lot of resources about the implementation of MVVM design pattern available online, from the basic or simpler version to the advanced, large-scale development application.

-Don't forget to [download the source code](https://github.com/heiswayi/SimpleOneWayHashing/archive/master.zip) for this "Password Hashing Tool" project in my [GitHub repo](https://github.com/heiswayi/SimpleOneWayHashing) first and try to go through the code.
+You may [download the source code](https://github.com/heiswayi/SimpleOneWayHashing/archive/master.zip) for this "Password Hashing Tool" project from my [GitHub repo](https://github.com/heiswayi/SimpleOneWayHashing) to have a look on the source code.
 It's much easier for you to understand how it works.
 I think the source code are explainable enough.
-If you want to implement MVVM in your project, you may use this project as a starter or you may reuse some of the code inside as the code snippets.
+If you want to implement MVVM in your first project, you may use this project source code as an example or you may reuse some of the code inside as the code snippets.

-You also can start developing your own MVVM application with [MVVM frameworks](https://catelproject.atlassian.net/wiki/display/CTL/MVVM+framework+comparison+sheet) that available online and free.
+You also can start developing your own MVVM application with some [MVVM frameworks](https://catelproject.atlassian.net/wiki/display/CTL/MVVM+framework+comparison+sheet) that are available online and free.
+Have fun developing!

 -----

-#### References
+**References:**

 * [Simple MVVM Pattern in WPF](http://www.c-sharpcorner.com/UploadFile/raj1979/simple-mvvm-pattern-in-wpf/)
 * [MVVM in WPF](http://www.c-sharpcorner.com/uploadfile/nipuntomar/mvvm-in-wpf/)